 - Overly warm skin at the joints

 Sometimes elderly parrots will develop arthritis, even when offered a broad range of perches.
-Be sure to watch out for this condition, so you can offer treatment early.

 - Reduction in appetite

 Kidney disease can only be diagnosed and treated by a vet.

 An improper diet is responsible for many health issues in parrots, including lameness and weakness of the legs.
 There are certain foods that parrots shouldn’t eat.
 Without proper nutrition, the parrot will: